malthe/otto/otto/docs/readme.rst

 Overview
 ========

-Otto uses a routes-like syntax to map URLs to code and supports object traversal.
+Otto is an HTTP publisher which uses a routes-like syntax to map URLs to code.
+It supports object traversal.

 You can use the publisher to write web applications.
 It was designed with both small and large applications in mind.
-The documentation includes a tutorial and examples which show how to solve common problems.
+In particular, it tries to conform to the :term:`Zen Of Python`.

 .. code-block:: python